By Christine Rayner

 She said there were others within the church who “knew more and did even less” — hinting there were those who were equally culpable of a cover-up of Smyth’s activities.
 She was worried that creating an atmosphere in which the archbishop had to resign was “picking a scapegoat” and that those high up in the organisation would believe this was an acceptable solution.

-Professor Linda Woodhead of Kings College, London, who is researching levels of abuse within the CofE and working with victims, said Smyth’s vision was to build an inner circle of power within the church.
+Professor Linda Woodhead of King’s College London, who is researching levels of abuse within the CofE and working with victims, said Smyth’s vision was to build an inner circle of power within the church.
 His grooming of young men was based on abuse and the organisation had let them down badly.
 The length of time it had taken for the details to be made public had also “added agony to agony” for victims, she said.

-Susie Leafe from Anglican Futures, who has written about conservative evangelicals’ inability to tackle sex abuse while emphasising same-sex relationships, said Mr Stibbe’s account of his injuries and abuse had been profoundly moving, yet some of the older members of the church community still appeared to believe that it was all part of “a boarding school upper class background” and “making a bit of a fuss about nothing”.
+Susie Leafe from Anglican Futures, who has written about conservative evangelicals’ inability to tackle sex abuse while emphasising same-sex relationships, said Mr Stibbe’s account of his injuries and abuse had been profoundly moving, yet some of the older members of the church community still appeared to believe that it was all part of “a boarding school upper-class background” and “making a bit of a fuss about nothing”.

-Prof King agreed with Ms Leafe that there were still people in positions of power within the church who thought they were “the best of the best, who tried to keep the secret, who’d been told what was going on and were doing things like meeting in lay-bys, rather than actually having a conversation in a place where anyone could see them, to try and keep this thing secret”.
+Professor King agreed with Ms Leafe that there were still people in positions of power within the church who thought they were “the best of the best, who tried to keep the secret, who’d been told what was going on and were doing things like meeting in lay-bys, rather than actually having a conversation in a place where anyone could see them, to try to keep this thing secret”.

 She added: “Those are the ones I’m worried about, because it’s very easy to pick a scapegoat, especially when it’s the Archbishop of Canterbury, and just say that’s OK.
 All done, now move on.
 It’s all clean.
 It isn’t.
 They just kept it within the inner circle.
 I think that’s unacceptable.”